|

 Less

-discomfortable additives for fixed braces The
+discomfortable additives for fixed braces

-original add-on parts for US style multibracket
+add-on parts for US style multibracket techniques

-techniques pay hardly attention to patient comfort, because
+pay little attention to patient

-profitable international orthodontic business spreads further
+the profitable international orthodontic business began to spread

-inflammations are difficult to cure, their unneccessary use
+where inflammations are difficult to cure, their unneccessary use

-completely useless for removable techniques!
-But nevertheless,
+useless for removable techniques!
+But nevertheless, removables have

 Solutions

-with less discomfort or danger are obvious to
+with less discomfort or danger are

-concerned.
+appliance technique can already help a lot.
 The images show a

 speech-friendly, frontally open design of such an add-on plate,

-and 2 solutions to snap it in: silicone rubber to fixed
+and 2 solutions to snap it in: silicone

-width or position of last molars: simple blank plate to wear at
+jaw width or position of last molars:

-night or part-time.
-Instead of head gear, lip bumper, nance
+simple blank plate to wear at night or part-time.
+Instead of head

-appliance, palatal arch or other disturbing things. -Expansion:
+gear, lip bumper, nance appliance, palatal arch or other

 screw, fan screw or spring expander (find more about this under